 “The NTIA shall design and conduct a pilot program to monitor spectrum usage in real time in selected communities throughout the country to determine whether a comprehensive monitoring program could disclose opportunities for more efficient spectrum access, including via sharing.”
 (The White House, Presidential Memorandum: “Expanding America’s Leadership in Wireless Communications,” June 14, 2013.)

-We also aim to establish community and breakdown silos.
-Goals are to establish standards (e.g., IEEE 802.22.3 SCOS standard), build community and break down silos through cooperative agreements (see Boulder Wireless Test Bed), and collaborate via open-source code development.
+We also aim to establish community and break down silos.
+Goals are to establish standards (e.g., IEEE 802.15.22.3 SCOS standard); work with other R&D groups (through Cooperative Research and Development Agreements and Interagency Agreements) to integrate new technologies within BWTC, and collaborate via open-source code development.
 Code repositories released to the public include:

 - gr-ltetrigger: set of utilities for sensing LTE

-- sigmf-ns-scos: specification that defines the controls and data format used within the Spectrum Characterization and Occupancy Sensing (SCOS) system
+- sigmf-ns-ntia: SigMF metadata extensions and supporting software used within Spectrum Characterization and Occupancy Sensing (SCOS) system

 - scos-sensor: platform for operating an RF sensor over a network